Steatite / Zirconia

-Steatite ceramics are often preferred for use as terminal blocks because of their superior heat resistance properties, including direct heat situations.
-The steatite terminal blocks are often used in oven or furnace construction where plastic blocks can degrade over time, or in safety critical wiring installations.
+Steatite ceramics are often preferred for use as terminal blocks because of their superior heat resistance properties, including in direct heat situations.
+Steatite terminal blocks are often used in oven or furnace construction where plastic blocks can degrade over time, as well as in safety critical wiring installations.

 Guy Strain Insulators

-Steatite has a very low ‘loss factor’ making it particularly suitable for the insulation of antennas.
-Often a broadcasting radio antenna is built as a mast radiator, which means that the entire mast structure is energised with high voltage and must be insulated from the ground; steatite mountings are the preferred choice for this application.
+Steatite has a very low ‘loss factor’, making it particularly suitable for the insulation of antennas.
+Often a broadcasting radio antenna is built as a mast radiator, meaning that the entire mast structure is energised with high voltage and must be insulated from the ground.
+Steatite mountings are the preferred choice for this application.